aws/aws-toolkit-azure-devops/Docs/getting-started.rst

 Create an AWS Connection
 ========================

-To use tasks in the extension, you must link an AWS subscription to Team Foundation Server or to Visual Studio Team Services.
+To use tasks in the extension, you must link an AWS subscription to VSTS or Team Foundation Server.
 You can link your subscription from the :guilabel:`Services` tab in the Account Administration section.
-Add the AWS
-subscription to use in the
-Build or Release Management definition by opening the Account Administration page (choose the gear icon on the top right of the page), and then choose :guilabel:`Services`.
+Add the AWS subscription to use in the Build or Release Management definition by opening the Account Administration page (choose the gear icon on the top right of the page), and then choose :guilabel:`Services`.
 Choose :guilabel:`+ New Service Endpoint`.
 Select the :guilabel:`AWS` endpoint type.
 This opens the :guilabel:`Add new AWS Connection` form.

    .. image:: images/AddNewAWSConnection.png